nesi/support-docs/docs/General/FAQs/Why_is_my_job_taking_a_long_time_to_start.md

 ### Some other problem

-If your job priority is high, your resource requests are low and your job still won't start, please  {% include "partials/support_request.html" %} and we will look into the problem.
+If your job priority is high, your resource requests are low and your job still won't start, please [send a request to our support team](https://support.nesi.org.nz/hc/requests/new) and we will look into the problem.